-Return: This means that a card goes back where it came from.
-When a card returns from a base, discard attachments on that card.
+Return: This means that a card goes back where it came from When a card returns from a base, discard attachments on that card.

 Special: Most abilities happen when you play a card.
 Special abilities happen at unusual times or in unusual ways.
 Special abilities might trigger on a card already in play, or in your hand or discard pile.
 A card's ability will describe how it can be used.
 If you use a Special ability to play a card on your turn, it doesn't count as one of your free cards for that turn.

-To: Some cards say, "Do X to do Y" (e.g. "Discard cards equal to a minion's power to destroy it.")
-With these cards, if X gets thwarted for any reason (e.g., you don't have enough cards in hand), then you can't do any of X, or Y, either.
-So there.
+Return an opponent's ninion to its owner's hand,